yllvar/Smart_Money_Follower/README.md

 #### Notes
 - Adjust rate limits (`time.sleep(1)`) according to API usage guidelines to prevent rate limiting issues.
 - Logging is implemented to track errors and activities for debugging purposes.

-#### License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

-#### Author
-This tool is developed and maintained by [Your Name].

----

-This `README.md` provides an overview, setup instructions, usage details, example output, and licensing information for the **Smart Money Follower** tool.
-Adjust the content as per your project specifics and requirements.